mikesir87/blog.mikesir87.io/_posts/2019-03-12-sharing-network-namespaces-in-docker.md

 As mentioned earlier, shared network namespaces are used when:

 - Running multiple containers in a Kubernetes pod
-- Running multiple containers within a single ECS task definition
+- Running multiple containers within a single ECS task definition using awsvpc networking mode

 ## Sharing network namespaces with Docker